jherzstein/jordanherzstein.com/content/mysetup/_index.md

 I also have a lynksys router at home that I use to run openwrt for it's security, performance, and customizability, especially compared to the default modems provided by ISPs.

 I'm currently using a free Oracle VPS using an Ampere quad core CPU and 24GB of RAM.
-Currently using it to [host a private Minecraft server for free](/posts/oracle_mc_server).
-I hope to do more with it in the future.
+Currently using it to host a searx instance through the [yortnet.com](https://yortnet.com) domain and [a private Minecraft server for free](/posts/oracle_mc_server).
+I hope to host more services with it in future.

 ## Personal Computer / Hardware {#personal-computer-hardware}